 Is CBN good for anxiety?

 This is one area where CBN seems to differ completely from CBD.
 There is virtually no research that links CBN to anxiety.
-Benjamin Caplan, a cannabis expert, and board-certified physician cited only one 2001 study that presented weak findings on CBN's ability to treat anxiety.

 Indeed, after a review of numerous materials on cannabis, there is practically no hard evidence to show that CBN is a strong sedative.